MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-different-screen-sizes-tablet-and-phone.md

 |Document Pages|-   CardPage Factbox with up to 15 fields<br />-   2 CardPage Factboxes with up to 6 fields each<br />-   Activities Factboxes with 4 tiles in 1 group, or 2 groups together with 2 tiles|

 ### Testing Using a Browser
- Using a browser you can test how your application pages will look on various device sizes. <!--For more information, see [How to: Open the Microsoft Dynamics NAV Tablet or Phone Client from a Browser](How-to-Open-the-Microsoft-Dynamics-NAV-Tablet-or-Phone-Client-from-a-Browser.md).--> When running [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] or [!INCLUDE[nav_phone](includes/nav_phone_md.md)] in a browser, you can use Microsoft Edge Developer Tools to emulate different screen sizes. <!--For more information, see [Using the F12 developer tools](https://go.microsoft.com/fwlink/?LinkId=620949). -->
+ Using a browser you can test how your application pages will look on various device sizes.
+For more information, see [Opening the Business Central Tablet or Phone Client from a Browser](devenv-opening-business-central-tablet-or-phone-client-from-browser.md)
+  .
+When running [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] or [!INCLUDE[nav_phone](includes/nav_phone_md.md)] in a browser, you can use Microsoft Edge Developer Tools to emulate different screen sizes. <!--For more information, see [Using the F12 developer tools](https://go.microsoft.com/fwlink/?LinkId=620949). -->
  Also, for more information see [Troubleshooting: Client Returns Wrong CLIENTTYPE](devenv-troubleshooting-client-returns-wrong-clienttype.md).

 ## See Also